-At the initial stage of evolution $t\gtrsim 0$ the positions of the soliton in reciprocal space $Q_1$ and $Q_2$ increase due to negative $d\gamma(x)/dx$ at $x=0$ [as it follows from (\ref{eq:semiclas})].
-In its turn positive $dE(q)/dq$ at $q=0+0$ causes first-component soliton motion to the positive direction of $x$-axis, while negative derivative $dE(q)/dq$ at $q=1+0$ is responsible for the motion of second component to the negative direction of $x$-axis (where $d\gamma(x)/dx<0$), i.e. outwards the parabolic trap center (similar result for the one-component soliton was demonstrated in Ref.\cite{c:Malomed2005}).
-So, it is natural to presuppose, that if second component soliton is accelerated during the initial stage, and at certain coordinate $x_{EH}$ the action of external trap is switched off, i.e., $d\gamma(x)/dx=0$, then it will continue its motion with constant velocity, escaping from the parabolic trap.
+At the initial stage of evolution $t\gtrsim 0$ the positions of the soliton in reciprocal space $Q_1$ and $Q_2$ increase due to negative $d\gamma(x)/dx$ at $x=0$ (as it follows from equation (\ref{eq:semiclas})).
+In its turn positive $dE(q)/dq$ at $q=0+0$ causes first-component soliton motion to the $x$-positive direction, while negative derivative $dE(q)/dq$ at $q=1+0$ causes that second component moves to the $x$-negative direction, i.e. outwards the parabolic trap center.
+Similar result for the one-component soliton was demonstrated in Ref.\cite{Sakaguchi2005-mcs}.
+If the second component of soliton is accelerated during the initial stage, and at certain coordinate $x_{EH}$ the action of external trap is switched off, i.e., $d\gamma(x)/dx=0$, then it will continue its motion with constant velocity, escaping from the parabolic trap.
 This coordinate $x_{EH}$ can be considered as analogue of event horizon in black hole.
 In general, the coordinate $x_{EH}$ should be less than the position of second-component soliton center in real space at quarter-period $X_2(\tau_2/4)$.
 This requirement comes from the necessity to stop action of external force, when the second-component soliton center in the reciprocal space is inside the interval $1<Q_2<1.5$ (where effective mass is negative) in order to prevent soliton from further destruction.